esthikl/weather-app/README.md

 # weather-app
-Small app always have get some weather data :)
+Small app to get some weather data :)